sinchana-kumbale/WE-Project/README.md

 > Currently only for Bangalore, but in the works for other cities.
 -  A final Thank you page for the user

-## Try our App :

-Feel free to try out our app using [this link](https://snack.expo.dev/@sinchana_kumbale/inmobile-we3project)

-This can be run on the web browser or on the Expo Go app.

 For any suggestions or queries, [Contact Us](mailto:sinchana.kumbale@gmail.com)